Mobility-Mapper/about-website/README.md

 # Mobility Mapper

+TODO
 ![Mobility Mapper mockup images](assets/readme-files/mockup-image.png) images of website on different screens

 Mobility Mapper is a route finder and navigation app for users of wheelchairs, mobility scooters, tricycles and other wheeled mobility devices (referred to as wheelers).

-The purpose of this website is to make people aware that Mobility Mapper is being developed, and presents the key features of the app.
-It invites potential users to ...
+The purpose of this website is to gain the support needed to successfully develop and launch the app.
+It will generate interest by informing potential users, partners, and funders about its key features, and how it solves real-world wayfinding problems for wheelers.

+To build a mailing list and social media following, the home page encourages visitors to subscribe to updates and follow our Facebook, Instagram and X pages.
+In addition, a contact form invites potential users to get in touch and provide feedback or ask questions about the app.

+A page dedicated to partnerships and funding presents a business pitch, and invites those whose goals align with our to contact us via a form or email.

 Visit the deployed website [here](https://sonyajane.github.io/mobility-mapper/).